jeetsukumaran/DendroPy/doc/source/tutorial/bipartitions.rst

-This, in essence, is how bipartitions are represented in DendroPy: as integers that are interpreted as *bitmasks* (also known as bit arrays, bit vectors, or bit fields), where the 0's and 1's assign taxa to different subsets of the bipartition.
+This, in essence, is how bipartitions are represented in DendroPy: as integers that are interpreted as *bitmasks* (also known as bit arrays, bit vectors, or bit fields, though exact application of terminology varies depending on whether or not primary operations are bitwise or dereferencing through offset indexes or field names, etc.), where the 0's and 1's assign taxa to different subsets of the bipartition.

 As an example, consider the following tree::